 “I love the fact that they embraced [dancehall] like that.
 It’s so cool.
 Even with Drake, I like the fact that he embraced the culture when he didn’t have to.
 A lot of people say it’s ‘ripping off’ but it’s all music,” Kwad described.

 With Soundboy around the corner, showing off his own versatility isn’t the only objective on Kwad’s mind.
 He also wants to elevate his team, The Guild.
 Composed of Kwad, Elijvh, Koeshr, Mic Que, Dosothegod, $hemar Vegas, 6-Bar$, and MoneyMakingNajee, The Guild has grown since Kwad’s last project.
-He stressed that The Guild owes their success so far to their loyal fanbase without needing to co-sign with anybody else.
+He stressed that The Guild has built their success so far off of a loyal fanbase without needing to co-sign with anybody else.

 “We don’t have that commercial push.
 Every show we put on, it’s just for the people that really support us.
 No one pushes us except the people.
 We don’t need no co-sign; the people are our cosign,” he said.